This article was last updated on February 8th 2023

 12. Interactive video

-Both marketers and advertisers are eager to place more video online as video and animation are emerging as one of the preferred content formats.
+Both marketers and advertisers are eager to place more videos online as video and 2D animation are emerging as one of the preferred content formats.

 Interactive content in the marketing funnel